svn2github/xvid4psp/DSS2/README.txt

     AviSynth functions.
 Also it seems like RGB processing in DSS2 was flipped vertically, at least comparing with DSS.
 Besides RGB32, RGB24 is now also allowed, not sure why it wasn't..

+12. Added "pixel_type" setting to choose output colorspace (string, "" by default).
+Allowed values are (only one): YV12, YUY2, RGB24, RGB32 and RGB,
+    or "" to enable all.

-12. Added "timeout" setting (int, default = 30, if < 0 rounded to 0) - maximum amount of time when waiting for the decoded frame, in seconds.
+13. Added "timeout" setting (int, default = 30, if < 0 rounded to 0) - maximum amount of time when waiting for the decoded frame, in seconds.
     0 = INFINITE, but in this case DSS2 in some situations may hangs again on broken streams.